 Philodendrons are a great office plant for many reasons, such as its easy care requirements and its early signs of poor health.
 You can choose between the vining and non-climbing varieties, but make sure it has something to climb (bookshelf or cubicle) if you choose the climbing option.
 When the top inch of the soil is dry, it’s a good time to water your philodendron.
 If leaves are drooping, it’s time to change up the watering schedule, and pale new leaves are an indicator that the plant is lacking nutrients.
 In the spring and summer months, water it with fertilizer.
 To see your philodendron thrive, place in bright, indirect sunlight.

 This is a bright office decoration because of its arching fronds, feathery look and abundance of leaves.
 The areca palm isn’t difficult to care for but they do require specific lighting.
 If you place them in direct sunlight, make sure to watch for yellowing leaves.
 In spring and summer, keep the soil moist and allow it to dry in fall and winter.
 Every two to three years it will require repotting to remove salt deposits.
 Place the palm in bright, indirect sunlight for best results.

 Chinese Evergreen (Aglaonema)

 Chinese evergreens are great for offices because they are very low-maintenance plants, as well as a toxin remover.
-It’s a very durable plant and adds a nice pop of color to the setting with its shiny, two-tones leaves.
+It’s a very durable plant and adds a nice pop of color to the setting with its shiny, two-tone leaves.
 These plants do prefer warm temperatures and humid environments, but it still does well in moderate temperatures.
 It will not survive in temperatures below 55 °F. To allow the roots to dry out, stick with a moderate watering routine.
 These do well in low or indirect sunlight.

 EDITOR’S NOTE: This is a sampling of some of the indoor plants that ProFlowers lists as ideal indoor plants.
 For the full list, click here.